What is the purpose of this general order?

 How long is my general order valid?

-The General Order is valid until the source modifies its practices.
+The General Order is valid for the life of the facility or until the source either modifies the equipment or its practices.

 What is the appeal process for the general order?